 Commercial Area: Culture, Crafts, and a Bit of Shopping

-Right behind Club Med Lijiang, there’s a newly built commercial zone that was just finishing construction during our visit.
+Right behind Club Med Lijiang, there’s a newly built commercial zone that was just finishing construction during our first visit.
 It’s still a bit quiet for now, but you can already see what it’s going to become, a nice space to explore if you feel like stepping outside the resort bubble.

 There’s a small convenience store and a few shops focused on the culture and heritage of Yunnan.
 One area felt almost like a cross between a museum and a creative workshop.
 They had sculpture-making, tea-blending, and even a nature-themed store that teaches visitors to identify local insects.
 I gave that one a pass, but it’s definitely unique.